powerreviews/redshift-jdbc-caching-driver/README.md

  * `redisPort`: the Redis server port.
 Optional.
  * `redisPassword`: the Redis connection password.
 Optional.
  * `redisObjectMaxSizeKB`: if specified, the driver will not cache any result set that is larger than `redisObjectMaxSizeKB` kilobytes.
+ * `redisExpiration`: if specified, an expiration time of `redisExpiration` seconds is set for all result sets added to Redis.
+ * `redisIndex`: if specified, the driver will select the specified Redis index after connecting to the cache server.
  * `poolValidationQuery`: if the driver is used in a connection pool, then we need to make sure we don't cache the connection validation query.
 The query specified in this property (e.g. `SELECT 1`) will never be cached.

 This is how you can pass properties to the driver using the JDBC URL: